New resident? You must call Waste Management at 1-800-866-4460 to establish an account prior to having your trash and recycling picked up.

 - Cans/Trash bags should not exceed 60 pounds.

 In the general community, special recycling containers have been provided to each house, however they remain the property of the Township.
 The container is to be used only for recycling.
 Plastic bags or other receptacles are not acceptable and will not be picked up.
 If the container is lost, stolen, or damaged, you must purchase a new container from the Township.

 Robinson residents can place all of their recyclables together in the same bin.
 No sorting required.
+Containers that held food should be rinsed free of food debris and liquid.
+Do not bag your recyclables – empty recycling directly into your bin or cart.
 Please take careful note what Waste Management will accept as recyclables in the curbside bins:

 - Aluminum food and beverage containers with food or liquid debris removed.
 Labels do not need to be removed.

 - Glass food and beverage containers with lids and food debris removed – clear, brown, green.
 Labels do NOT have the be removed.

 - Natural and pigmented plastic narrow-neck containers with symbols #1 and #2 (milk bottles, water bottles, detergent bottles, shampoo bottles, bleach bottles, etc.).
 Food and beverage debris must be removed.
 Labels do not need to be removed.
 Lids must be attached to the bottle.